CallumWalley/cv/README.md

 `cvibes` stupidly named python package does all the stuff.

-### `theme-metro/`

-A theme contains all the jinja files, css and other assets specific to the theme.
-More info on theme in `SPECIFICATION`
-This theme is called `metro` cause my bf said my cv looked like a subway map.

 ### `CurriculumVitae.yaml`

 My CV.
 Based on https://jsonresume.org/ with some sensible changes, and yaml.